 Corollary 8: Let e be an execution of the airline system.
-Assume that all MOVE-UP transactions are k-complete in c.
+Assume that all MOVE - UP transactions are k-complete in e.
 Let s be any state reachable in e.
-Then $cost(s,1) \le 900k$ .
+Then $cost(s,1) \leq 900k$.

-Proof: By Theorem GENERAL-INVARIANT-BOUND, the fact that all transactions preserve the overbooking constraint, the fact that 900k bounds the cost increase for the overbooking constraint, and the fact that only MOVE-UP transactions are unsafe for the overbooking constraint.
+Proof: By Theorem 7, the fact that all transactions preserve the overbooking constraint, the fact that 900k bounds the cost increase for the overbooking constraint, and the fact that only MOVE-UP transactions are unsafe for the overbooking constraint.

 We would also like to obtain an analogous invariant upper bound for the underbooking cost.
 Unfortunately, such a bound does not hold for our airline system, since it can fail in an execution where many requests or cancellations arrive in rapid succession without sufficient intervening MOVE-UPs.
 In order to prove an upper bound on the underbooking cost, it appears to be necessary to assume something about the MOVE-UP transactions occurring sufficiently frequently.

-To be specific, we define a partition G of the indices of c into groups consisting of consecutive indices to be a grouping of c for constraint i provided that each group satisfies one of the following.
+To be specific, we define a partition G of the indices of e into groups consisting of consecutive indices to be a grouping of e for constraint i provided that each group satisfies one of the following. (a) It consists of exactly one index j, and transaction T_i preserves

-(a) It consists of exactly one index j, and transaction $T{i}$ preserves constraint i.
+(a) it consists of exactly one index j, and transaction 1 preserves constraint i.